An ACT Government Website

 We support the following ministers to deliver their ACT Government portfolios.

-• Rachel Stephen-Smith MLA: Health services, including public hospitals and mental health
+• Rachel Stephen-Smith MLA: health services, including public hospitals and mental health

-• Michael Pettersson MLA: Children, young people (youth), and families, Multicultural affairs
+• Michael Pettersson MLA: children, young people (youth), and families, multicultural affairs

-• Marisa Paterson MLA: Women's affairs and the prevention of domestic, family and sexual violence
+• Marisa Paterson MLA: women's affairs, and the prevention of domestic, family and sexual violence

 To contact a minister, use the Contact My Minister form.